Skip to main content

 The Experience

 Zhu Zai Ji Shi Fu sits on Jiangnan Boulevard South in Haizhu District, a part of Guangzhou that sees fewer tourists than the Pearl River waterfront but draws plenty of locals who know what they are doing.
 The room's energy reflects that: this is a neighbourhood Cantonese restaurant where the ambient noise runs warm and constant, the kind of place where multiple tables are deep into conversation and the kitchen is clearly busy.
-It does not have the hush of a fine-dining room, and it is not trying to.
-What it has is the focused, purposeful atmosphere of a restaurant that a community has decided to trust , and that trust has now been ratified twice by Michelin's Bib Gourmand, which specifically rewards cooking of notable quality at moderate prices.
+It does not have the hush of a fine-dining room, it is not trying to.
+What it has is the focused, purposeful atmosphere of a restaurant that a community has decided to trust, that trust has now been ratified twice by Michelin's Bib Gourmand, which specifically rewards cooking of notable quality at moderate prices.

 Chef Ong Cheng Kee leads the kitchen.
-Cantonese cuisine at this level is defined by restraint and precision: the quality of ingredients, the control of heat, and the discipline not to overcomplicate.
+Cantonese cuisine at this level is defined by restraint and precision: the quality of ingredients, the control of heat, the discipline not to overcomplicate.
 Those are exactly the standards that earn Bib Gourmand recognition in a city as competitive as Guangzhou, where Cantonese cooking is not a novelty but a baseline expectation.
 The fact that this restaurant has held the distinction two consecutive years signals consistency, not a single good season.
 If you are returning after a first visit, you can book with confidence that the kitchen is operating to the same standard.

 Because specific menu items are not confirmed in our data, we will not speculate on individual dishes.
 What the Bib Gourmand designation does confirm is that the cooking meets a threshold of quality that Michelin's inspectors found worth flagging at multiple points.
-For a returning guest, the practical move is to let the kitchen guide you through whatever is running well that day , in a Cantonese restaurant at this price level, seasonal availability and kitchen confidence on a given dish matters more than a fixed order strategy.
+For a returning guest, the practical move is to let the kitchen guide you through whatever is running well that day, in a Cantonese restaurant at this price level, seasonal availability and kitchen confidence on a given dish matters more than a fixed order strategy.

 The Jiangnan Avenue location is one address in what appears to be a multi-location operation.
-If you are comparing locations, note that this specific branch on Jiangnan Boulevard South carries the Bib Gourmand accreditation , it is worth confirming which branch you are booking if you are visiting Guangzhou specifically for this recognition.
+If you are comparing locations, note that this specific branch on Jiangnan Boulevard South carries the Bib Gourmand accreditation, it is worth confirming which branch you are booking if you are visiting Guangzhou specifically for this recognition.
 For a broader picture of where this restaurant sits in the city's dining scene, see our full Guangzhou restaurants guide.

 Cantonese Dining in Context

 Guangzhou is the home of Cantonese cuisine, which means competition at every price point is serious.
 The Bib Gourmand exists precisely to identify where quality and value intersect without requiring a tasting-menu budget.
-At ¥ per head, Zhu Zai Ji Shi Fu is positioned as an everyday option that has been independently verified , a meaningful distinction when you are choosing between a dozen similarly priced local restaurants with no third-party signal to help you decide.
+At ¥ per head, Zhu Zai Ji Shi Fu is positioned as an everyday option that has been independently verified, a meaningful distinction when you are choosing between a dozen similarly priced local restaurants with no third-party signal to help you decide.

 For comparison within the Pearl network, the Cantonese tradition is well represented across China's major cities: Forum in Hong Kong represents the category at the highest end, while Le Palais in Taipei shows how the cuisine travels across the region.
 Closer to home within Guangzhou, Imperial Treasure Fine Chinese Cuisine, Jiang by Chef Fei, BingSheng Mansion (Xiancun Road), Jade River, and Lai Heen all operate at higher price tiers with different service and setting profiles.
-Zhu Zai Ji Shi Fu is not trying to compete with those rooms , it is a different proposition entirely, and the Bib Gourmand acknowledges that clearly.
+Zhu Zai Ji Shi Fu is not trying to compete with those rooms, it is a different proposition entirely, the Bib Gourmand acknowledges that clearly.

-Further afield in the Pearl network, Bib Gourmand-level Cantonese and regional Chinese value can also be benchmarked against Xin Rong Ji in Beijing, Xin Rong Ji in Chengdu, Ru Yuan in Hangzhou, 102 House in Shanghai, Chef Tam's Seasons in Macau, and Dai Yuet Heen in Nanjing , each operating in their own city context but sharing a commitment to quality cooking at accessible prices.
+Further afield in the Pearl network, Bib Gourmand-level Cantonese and regional Chinese value can also be benchmarked against Xin Rong Ji in Beijing, Xin Rong Ji in Chengdu, Ru Yuan in Hangzhou, 102 House in Shanghai, Chef Tam's Seasons in Macau, and Dai Yuet Heen in Nanjing, each operating in their own city context but sharing a commitment to quality cooking at accessible prices.

 Practical Details

-Reservations: Booking difficulty is rated Easy , walk-ins are plausible, but calling ahead is sensible if you are visiting specifically for the Bib Gourmand experience.
+Reservations: Booking difficulty is rated Easy, walk-ins are plausible, but calling ahead is sensible if you are visiting specifically for the Bib Gourmand experience.
 Address: 429 Jiangnan Boulevard South, Haizhu District, Guangzhou (postal code 510261).
-Budget: ¥ per head , this is the lowest price tier, making it accessible for repeat visits without financial planning.
+Budget: ¥ per head, this is the lowest price tier, making it accessible for repeat visits without financial planning.
 Dress: No dress code data on file; local Cantonese neighbourhood restaurants at this price point are casual by default.
-Hours: Not confirmed in our data , verify directly before visiting.
+Hours: Not confirmed in our data, verify directly before visiting.
 Phone/Website: Not on file; check current listings or map platforms for contact details.

 The Verdict

-Zhu Zai Ji Shi Fu (Jiangnan Avenue) earns its Bib Gourmand twice over, and at ¥ per head it is one of the more direct bookings in Guangzhou's Michelin-recognised dining set.
+Zhu Zai Ji Shi Fu (Jiangnan Avenue) earns its Bib Gourmand twice over, at ¥ per head it is one of the more direct bookings in Guangzhou's Michelin-recognised dining set.
 It does not ask for advance planning, a special-occasion budget, or a formal wardrobe.
-What it asks is that you show up, pay attention to the kitchen's strengths that day, and eat well.
+What it asks is that you show up, pay attention to the kitchen's strengths that day, eat well.
 For a returning visitor who wants to go deeper on the menu, or for a first-timer who wants Michelin-verified Cantonese cooking at neighbourhood prices, book it.
 If you are planning a wider evening in Guangzhou, also check our full Guangzhou bars guide, our full Guangzhou hotels guide, and our full Guangzhou experiences guide.

 Frequently Asked Questions